Workflow Part 2 – Intermediate

 Advanced User/Team Assignments

-One question that comes up now and then is whether or not a single user will get the work item assigned multiple times if they are in a team or two that is assigned and they are also specifically assigned as a user.
-The answer is NO. When the assignments happen the system removes duplicates so the same user only gets assigned once.
+One question that comes up is whether or not a single user will get the work item assigned multiple times if they are in a team or two that is assigned, and they are also specifically assigned as a user.
+The answer is NO. When the assignments happen, the system removes duplicates, so the same user only gets assigned once.

 Dynamic User/Team Assignments

-If you look at this assignment panel one more time you will also notice on the right side there are 2 fields – Dynamic User Lookup and Dynamic Team Lookup.
-These fields allow you look up the users/teams to assign to based on a field in the current Record.
+If you look at this assignment panel one more time you will notice that there is a tab labelled “Dynamic”.
+The fields in this tab allow you look up the users/teams to assign to, based on a field in the current Record.
 You type the name of a RECORD FIELD into the Dynamic Lookup field.
-When the system assigns the item it will look at the currently routed Record and look for a field with the name you typed in here.
-If it finds a field with that name then it uses its value as the user/team name to assign to.
+When the system assigns the item, it will look at the currently routed Record and look for a field with the name you typed in here.
+If it finds a field with that name, then it uses its value as the user (by name or email) or team (by name) to assign to.

 As before with users/teams, these dynamic field can be used along with the static User and Team fields.
 You can specify any or all of these options and they will all work together.